Sweet-flags

 Identification

-With only one species to consider, this is a relatively easy plant to identify by its combination of iris-like leaves and strange spike of dense, petalless flowers.
+These plants are relatively easy to identify by their combination of iris-like leaves and strange spikes of dense, petalless flowers.
 A close look at the flower spikes with a hand lens reveals a densely packed mass of flowers, arranged in a spiral.
 Each flower consists of a central, green stigma, surrounded by six, yellow stamens.

 European Sweet-flag Acorus calamus

 Introduced from mainland Europe for its herbal qualities.
 Populations of this plant persist along a few of the regions waterways, especially along the Waveney, Little Ouse and Yare valleys and at scattered lakes and ponds elsewhere.
 Flowers May to July but often not produced.
+Leaves 50-125cm long and 7-25mm wide.
 When in flower, this plant is easy to identify, but flowers can be scarce in the UK and then the plant is easily missed among other, similar-looking plants.
 A good distinguishing feature is the puckering that appears on one side of the midrib along the leaves.
+Fruits are not produced by the triploid form of this species that occurs in the UK.

 |